UN-OCHA/common_design/README.md

 This project uses [Gulp 4](https://github.com/gulpjs/gulp#whats-new-in-40)

-If you'd like to see a task listing, run the following command:
+To see a task listing, run the following command:

 `gulp --tasks`